Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Beriberi

-One of the diseases most associated with neuropathies is beriberi that results from a deficiency of the B1 vitamin (thiamine) which is involved in a wide variety of glucose metabolism-related and neurological functions.
+One of the diseases most associated with neuropathies is beriberi which results from a deficiency of the B1 vitamin (thiamine) which is involved in a wide variety of glucose metabolism-related and neurological functions.
 Excessive urination means that diabetics excrete vitamin B1 in such high amounts that their B1 levels are 75% lower than normal.

 Diabetes and Related Disorders – The High Sugar/Low Energy Connection: a Short Primer